-- In the Menu Bar, choose View and place a checkmark next to Extras. - Choose View and place a checkmark next to Lock Guides. - Choose View and place a checkmark next to Snap. - Choose View > Snap To and place a checkmark next to Guides.
+- In the Menu Bar, choose View > Lock Guides. - Choose View > Snap To and place a checkmark next to Guides.

 NOTE: The Lock feature will keep the guides from being moved accidentally.
 The Snap To feature acts like a magnet by making things snap together.